Injury Attorneys | Restoring LivesTM

 For most new parents, the joy is backed by worry—and sometimes fear.
 Usually such fears are unfounded, but occasionally something goes wrong during the birth, injuring the baby.
 Sometimes, usually in the case of a prolonged or difficult vaginal birth, a newborn can suffer damage to the brachial plexus nerves—the nerves around the shoulder.

 Some insurance plans may not cover physical therapy, which can leave families on the hook for unexpected medical expenses.
-Coupled with the expenses of birth, prenatal and post-partum care, the affected newborn’s additional medical expenses can quickly swallow up a family’s savings.
+Coupled with the expenses of birth as well as prenatal and post-partum care, the affected newborn’s additional medical expenses can quickly swallow up a family’s savings.

 A brachial plexus injury is one of the most common types of birth injuries, affecting thousands of infants born each year.
 The brachial plexus is a bundle of nerves that runs through the shoulders to the arm, and injuries occur when damage is done to nerves around the shoulder known as the brachial plexus nerves.
 This typically happens during delivery when the baby’s shoulder gets stuck and the brachial plexus is stretched.